 - Library — Movies and shows you own through Google Play (now Google TV).

-I know a lot of Android TV die-hards were bummed when they saw this new layout, but in my experience so far, it's been a fantastic upgrade.
+I know a lot of Android TV die-hards were bummed when they saw this new layout, but in my experience a year on, it's been a fantastic upgrade.

-Right off the bat, this interface has made it substantially easier to discover shows to watch.
+This interface makes it substantially easier to discover shows to watch.
 The recommendations have been decent right off the bat, and I'm sure that'll only get better as time goes on.
 Not only can you add shows/movies to your watchlist, but you can also indicate once you have actually seen it and whether or not you liked or dislike it.
 It can all be a little overwhelming at first with three separate pages giving you ideas of what to watch (For You, Movies, and Shows), but it's markedly better than the half-baked app channels the regular Android TV interface has.

 A quick note on Google TV vs. Android TV